 My first attempt at writing my own ebook, following Nathan Barry’s Authority formula closely with a PDF version and a premium version with videos.
 It was primarily about how to use Google Analytics in UX design work but in hindsight it wasn’t particularly in-depth, lacked a strong structure, and dated fairly quickly as the software changed.
 It sold OK for about a year, which encouraged me to think there was potential in this self-publishing idea.

 At the beginning of 2015 I set out on my freelance career as a consultant UX designer, working on specific projects for clients.
 I worked in-house for a few companies but I was able to pick up international clients as well as London-based ones.
 This enabled me to realise I could be effective remotely and I was fully remote by mid-2017 when I left London to move to countryside life in Malmesbury.

 I would research existing sites and run user testing before wireframing new designs.
-I have mostly worked with start-ups as my connections were in this area and I quickly specialised in ecommerce.
+I worked with many exciting growing start-ups as my connections were in this area and I quickly specialised in ecommerce.
 This deep experience led to work with bigger clients, all the way up to the likes of Jimmy Choo.
 I more or less wrapped up my consultancy at the end of 2020 as I move on to growing my own product business.